fkossyvas/TattingCAD/readme.md

 ## 📝 Copyright

 TattingCAD is Copyright © 2020 Fotios Kossyvas.
-It is distributed under the [Apache License 2.0](https://github.com/fkossyvas/TattingCAD/blob/master/LICENSE).
 A copy of the license is available in the distributed LICENSE file.

 TattingCAD uses the following third-party libraries:
 - [Javascript Canvas Library, SVG-to-Canvas (& canvas-to-SVG) Parser](https://github.com/fabricjs/fabric.js)